 When the executioner lifted Mary’s head it tumbled onto the stage, leaving him holding her wig.
 Her hair was short and completely grey due to years of stress as a prisoner.
 A final surprise was waiting for the executioner – Mary’s little Skye terrier had been hiding under her skirts, soaked in blood.

-Follow in Mary’s footsteps around Scotland with our itinerary.
+Follow in Mary’s footsteps around Scotland with our Mary Queen of Scots Trail.